 For the TMJ sufferer, this could mean that the symptoms of TMJ are treated successfully while the tension headaches still remain because they were unrelated to TMJ.
 At the New Jersey Headache Institute, we can diagnose the reason for your headache, no matter how mild or severe.
-Our headache experts will make no assumption that your headache is related to another condition until full diagnosis has been done.
+Our headache experts will make no assumption that your headache is related to another condition until a full diagnosis has been done.
 We treat every new case on an individual basis so that you can be sure your treatment plan is designed for you and you alone.

-If you are suffering from TMJ and experiencing frequent headaches, make an appointment with our team today for a through personal assessment.
+If you are suffering from TMJ and experiencing frequent headaches, make an appointment with our team today for a personal assessment.
 Call us at 908.660.4382 or use our contact form to book a consultation.

 Dr. Payman Sadeghi is the co-founder of the New Jersey Headache Institute.
 He studied medicine at Nordestana University and finished his Internal Medicine internship and Neurology residency at the University of Texas.
 Dr. Sadeghi has completed an electromyography super fellowship as well as many epilepsy and neuroimaging fellowships.
 At his residency in Neurology at the University of Texas Medical Branch Dr. Sadeghi gained extensive experience diagnosing and treating headache and migraine patients.
 That residency, along with Dr. Sadeghi’s medical curiosity and his varied clinical experience, has made him a specialist in headaches and their treatment.